 Under Health & Safety Code Section 11358, it is illegal for anyone who is not lawfully permitted2 to use marijuana (medicinal or adult use), to plant, cultivate, harvest3, dry, or process marijuana or any part of it.

 What Does A Prosecutor Need To Prove For A Guilty Verdict?

 If you are charged with illegally cultivating marijuana, the prosecutor must prove the following to establish that you are guilty under Health & Safety Code 11358:

-- You knew it was a marijuana plant.
+- You must have known it was a cannabis plant.